cleur2293/labpyats/README.md

 This lab shows real examples from the field and gives a fast start for test automation in a network.

 *During the lab participants will be able to*:
-- learn pyATS capabilities.
+- Learn pyATS capabilities.
-- understand the structure of testbed file.
+- Understand the structure of testbed file.
-- learn how to test the network before and after making a change.
+- Learn how to test the network before and after making a change.
-- get a solid understanding in what areas pyATS can help to start using it.
+- Get a solid understanding in what areas pyATS can help to start using it.

 As a result of the lab, the participant will build their automated tests, using pyATS frameworks.
 All participants will get access to lab source code to automate tests in their networks afterwards.